 Social work programs are offered at every academic level, from associate's to doctoral degrees, providing students with skills in social advocacy.
 Associate's programs prepare students for work as entry-level social and human services assistants.
 Bachelor's programs can lead to work in non-clinical social work positions, while master's programs prepare students to get licensed as clinical social workers.
 Social work doctoral programs prepare students to work as researchers and social work educators.

-The major coursework of a social work program usually begins with an introductory social work course, which provides an overview of the social welfare system and levels of practice.
-Other courses taken in a program may include those in human behavior, research methods, psychology, social work policy and generalist practice.
+The coursework of an undergraduate social work program covers human behavior, research methods, psychology, social work policy and generalist practice.
 Since master's programs are focused on clinical work, students in such programs take additional courses in clinical practice, behavioral treatment, drug and alcohol abuse intervention and adult psychopathology.
 Doctoral programs include significant coursework in research, statistics and social work theory.

 Many programs at the bachelor's and master's levels incorporate a field practicum and other hands-on practice opportunities.
 This usually involves working with families, individuals and other groups in a human services agency.

 Sample courses that are often found in degree programs in social work are described below.